 - Scrape down the sides of the bowl with a silicone spatula.
 Add the vanilla and mix for about 30 seconds.

 - Add one egg at a time, beating for about 30 seconds after each addition.
 Beat until each egg is mixed in, and scrape the sides of the bowl with a rubber spatula, before adding the next egg.
-It’s okay if it looks split or curdled at this step.
-It’ll come together once everything else is mixed in.
+(It’s okay if it looks split or curdled at this step.
+It’ll come together once everything else is mixed in.)

 - Add the milk and beat again for 30 seconds.
+Set aside.

 - In a separate large mixing bowl, whisk together the flour and baking powder.